bigtreemarketing/thor-analytics-pixels/all_snowplow_subsidiary_pixels/README.md

 <img src="https://d3i6fms1cm1j0i.cloudfront.net/github-wiki/images/snowplow-new-logo-large.png"
  alt="Snowplow logo" title="Snowplow" align="right" />

+ ## Pixel Installation

+ You will install the Thor Analytics pixel just like you'd install Google Analytics or the Facebook Pixel.

+ Please follow these instructions.

+ **Install with Google Tag Manager** If you're currently using Google Tag Manager you can easily deploy your Thor Analytics pixel.

+ 1. Create a new Custom HTML Tag
+ 2. Copy and paste the full script into the Custom HTML Window
+ 3. Add a trigger to fire the pixel on All Pages

+ **Non Tag Manager Installation** If you do not have a Tag Manager installed on your website, you may hard code the Thor Analytics pixel into the **head** section of all pages on your website.

+ Please validate that the pixel is correctly added to ALL pages on your website to make sure data is properly collected.

 Snowplow is an enterprise-strength marketing and product analytics platform.
 It does four things:

 1. Identifies your users, and tracks the way they engage with your website.